By Talitha Smith, Communications Officer, Department of Physiology Anatomy and Genetics (DPAG)

 They undergo proliferation, presumably with good intentions to try and make more smooth muscle, but actually it makes the problem worse.

 According to Associate Professor of Cardiovascular Development and Regeneration Nicola Smart: 'They undergo proliferation, presumably with good intentions to try and make more smooth muscle, but actually it makes the problem worse.
-In doing so, they also break down the elastic layers of the heart that keep the vessels stable.
+In doing so, they also break down the elastic layers that keep the vessels stable.
 These layers are supposed to hold the whole vessel together, keep it tight and keep it strong, and it all breaks apart.'

 But why do the smooth muscle cells react in this way?
 Professor Smart's research group has found that a small protein called Thymosin b4 (Tb4) is working alongside the larger LRP1 protein to determine how many 'growth factor receptors' are sent to the cell's surface to respond to disease.
 If Tb4 is absent, then instead of being destroyed, too many receptors are recycled back to the cell's surface, which makes the smooth muscle cells hyper-sensitive and in essence overreact.